Chief of bitcoin exchange Mt. Gox denies embezzlement as trial opens

 Mt.
 Gox subsequently said it had found 200,000 of the missing bitcoins.

-Karpeles was indicted for transferring 341 million yen (US$3 million) from a Mt.
+Karpeles was indicted for transferring ¥341 million (US$3 million) from a Mt.
 Gox account holding customer funds to an account in his name during September to December 2013.
-He also allegedly boosted the balance of an account in his name in Mt.
+The prosecution also alleged Karpeles boosted the balance of an account in his name in Mt.
 Gox's trading system.

-Karpeles' defense had told a pre-trial consultation that the remittance was within the scope of the firm's revenue and not the embezzlement of customer funds, the Nikkei business daily reported on Tuesday.

-The defense said the increased balance was part of the administrative process of exchanging cash and bitcoins and therefore not illegal, the Nikkei reported.

 LICENSED EXCHANGES

 The collapse of Mt.
-Gox represented a major setback for bitcoin and badly damaged the image of virtual currencies, particularly among risk-averse Japanese investors and corporations.
+Gox badly damaged the image of virtual currencies, particularly among risk-averse Japanese investors and corporations.

-But the bankruptcy also prompted Japan's government to decide how to treat bitcoin, and preceded a push by local regulators to license virtual currency exchanges.
+But the bankruptcy also prompted Japan's government to decide how to treat bitcoin, and preceded a push by local regulators to licence virtual currency exchanges.

 Japan this year became the first country to regulate exchanges at the national level, part of a government effort to exploit financial technology as a means of stimulating the economy.